Perceptual Motion Company Dancers:

 “Dance is liberating – it’s freedom – the heart’s expression.
 Dance gives the soul wings to fly.”

-Helene joined Perceptual Motion, Inc. in 2002.
+Helene, 86, joined Perceptual Motion, Inc. in 2002.
 She studied ballet with Natalie Rast, Richard Ellis and Christine DuBoulay and taught ballet at the Ellis DuBoulay School of Dance.
-Helene also studied Spanish dance and jazz.
-Helene has sung leading operatic roles and performed with the Israel National Opera and in Europe.
-She performed with the Bohemian Theatre Ensemble and Bailiwick Repertory Theatre and presented her own one-woman cabaret show.
-Her work in the film,” Three Slices Of Life”, earned her a nomination for “Best Supporting Actress” by the Dark Carnival Awards.
+Helene sang leading operatic roles and performed with the Israel National Opera.

 PMI’s mission is to engage dancers of mixed generations to create inspiring and meaningful experiences that open awareness, challenge perceptions, and create community.